krauselab/krauselab/content/members/fiona/_index.md

 - Graduate Student
 ---

-Evrett Thompson, a PhD student in the Department of Cell Biology, graduated from the University of Connecticut in 2016 with a B.S. in both Molecular Cell Biology and Chemistry.
-Following his undergraduate studies, Evrett worked in industry at Semma Therapeutics where he was exposed to stem cell research and discovered a passion for studying differentiation and cell fate.
-Evrett started his PhD studies at Yale in the fall of 2019 and joined the Krause lab in March 2020 with an interest in exploring cell fate in megakaryocyte/erythroid progenitors.
+Fiona Reed is a molecular biophysics and biochemistry major in the class of 2022.
+She joined the Krause lab in her first year at Yale with the support of the STARS program and currently works on defining the role of MKL1 in megakaryocyte maturation.
+When not in lab or class, she is captain of the Yale Alpine Ski Team and plays flute in the Davenport Pops Orchestra.